Profiles

 Biography

-Alexandre Simas is a research scientist at KAUST in the Stochastic Processes and Applied Statistics group.
-His research lies at the interface of probability, statistics, and mathematical analysis, with a strong focus on stochastic partial differential equations (SPDEs), random fields on complex domains, and statistical computation.
+Alexandre Simas is a senior research scientist at KAUST in the Stochastic Processes and Mathematical Statistics group.
+His work spans probability, statistics and mathematical analysis, with a particular focus on stochastic partial differential equations, random fields on complex domains and statistical methodology for spatial and graph-based data.

-He earned his Ph.D. in Mathematics from the Instituto Nacional de Matemática Pura e Aplicada (IMPA), Brazil, with part of his doctoral research conducted at the Courant Institute of Mathematical Sciences, NYU, under the mentorship of S. R. S. Varadhan.
-Before joining KAUST, Alexandre held faculty positions at the Federal University of Paraíba (UFPB), where he was an associate professor in the Department of Mathematics.
+He received his Ph.D. in Mathematics from the Instituto Nacional de Matemática Pura e Aplicada (IMPA) in Brazil, and part of his doctoral research was conducted at the Courant Institute of Mathematical Sciences at New York University under the mentorship of S. R. S. Varadhan.
+Before joining KAUST, Alexandre was a faculty member at the Federal University of Paraíba, where he reached the position of associate professor.

 Research Interests